rovmenon/rovmenon.github.io/projects.md

 In this group project, we utilized A/B testing methodology to investigate the impact of roadside reflectors on nighttime driving speeds, analyzing whether their presence influences drivers' speed behavior.
 We achieved statistical significance with a sample size exceeding 800 cars, providing robust evidence on whether roadside reflectors induce significant changes in nighttime driving speeds.

-To learn see our final paper on this project, please visit my LinkedIn and go to project section of my profile.
+To learn more about this project, please visit the corresponding GitHub repository [here](placeholder).

 **Drive for Success: Analyzing the Top 200 Players in the PGA Tour**: